 (Polylactams, Polyphthalamides and Polyaramids)

-Polyamides (PAs) are produced either by the reaction of a diacid with a diamine or by ring-opening polymerization of lactams.
+Polyamides (PAs) are an important class of high performance engineering thermoplastics produced either by the reaction of a diacid with a diamine or by ring-opening polymerization of lactams.
 They can be aliphatic, semi-aromatic or fully aromatic themroplastics.
 The aromatic polyamides, called aramids, have higher strength, better solvent, flame and heat resistance and greater dimensional stability than the all aliphatic amides (Nylon) but are much more expensive and more difficult to produce.

 The two most important aromatic amides are poly(p-phenylene terephthalamide), also known as Kevlar, and poly(m-phenylene isophthalamide).
 The fully aromatic structure and the strong hydrogon bonds between the aramid chains result in high melting points (generally above their decomposition temperature > 750 K), ultra high tensile strength at low weight, and excellent flame and heat resistance as well as good dimensional stability and solvent resistance at room and elevated temperature.